 The primary feature of this account is obviously the cashback debit card.
 You’ll earn 1% cashback on debit card purchases, but there are some restrictions.

 For example, you won’t earn cashback on purchasing money orders, PayPal transfers or ATM withdrawals.
 Basically, any purchases that are cash equivalents won’t earn cashback.

-Discover provides access to a large ATM network where you won’t incur fees.
+One of the main benefits of Discober bank is the access to a large ATM network where you won’t incur fees.
 There are over 60,000 no fee machines in the network, so you won’t incur any charges for making a cash withdrawal or balance inquiry.